Gender Ratio Rule A — Explained!

 There are a few options:

-You can also pick up a laminated version from your league coordinator <include info on how to find coordinator>
+- You can also pick up a laminated version from a league coordinator

 Has your team thought of other effective ways to keep track?
 Share your ideas with email@example.com, and we'll update this page to include them.